 What Are The Prime Factorization Of 90

-Nov 23, 2025 · 11 min read
+11 min read

 Main Subheading

 The significance of prime factorization lies in the fact that every composite number has a unique prime factorization.
 This is known as the Fundamental Theorem of Arithmetic, which states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.
-In other words, no matter how you start factoring a number, you will always end up with the same set of prime factors.
+In plain terms, no matter how you start factoring a number, you will always end up with the same set of prime factors.
 This uniqueness makes prime factorization a cornerstone of number theory and its applications.

 Comprehensive Overview